-Medina County Park District Celebrates Its 60th Anniversary on April 19, 2025
+Medina County Park District Celebrated Its 60th Anniversary on April 19, 2025

 Established on April 19, 1965, the park district has become a beloved community resource, offering residents and visitors access to more than 22 park sites, over 50 miles of trails, and a variety of educational programs that inspire people of all ages to connect with nature.
 Over the decades, the park district has emerged as a leader in conservation, successfully acquiring and managing nearly 9,000 acres of protected land.